JeffBriCR/flowdapp/README.md

 	</a>
 </p>

-# EOS Kanban
+# DAC Kanban

-Your agile kanban board on the EOS blockchain.
+An agile kanban board for your decentralized organization.

-EOS Kanban allows you to get things done faster and get paid as things get done.
+DAC Kanban allows you to get things done faster and get rewarded as things get done.

-EOS Kanban leverages all the power of EOSIO blockchains to deliver real-time transactions with zero transactions fees.
+DAC Kanban leverages all the power of EOSIO blockchains to deliver real-time transactions with zero transactions fees.

+## What is a DAC ?

+An organization that is controlled by stakeholders rather than a central authority.

+One difficult problem for DACs and other Open Source projects is onboarding new collaborators, DAC Kanban solves this issue by clearly defining scoped tasks people can take from a prioritized To Do list and they have guaratee they'll get rewarded once the task in hand is completed.
+This provides a much simple path to join any type of decentralized organization.

 ## What is Kanban ?